PabloDeWulf/pablodewulf.github.io/_projects/5_project.md

 </div>
 <br>
-Thats pretty much how an average day looks like for me (excluding the parties :D).
+That's pretty much how an average day looks like for me (excluding the parties :D).
 We have a lot of courses so most of my days are pretty busy, and I like it that way.
 I still have enough time for training and seeing my friends, so I'm pretty happy with this balance.